 Also, there is Wooden Oopik.
-In a middle school wordworking class, I made this paper holder.
+In a high school woodworking class (1979), I made this paper holder.
 It’s Oopik as a wooden talisman.

 A while back, my mother bought a stone carved figuring resembling an Ookpik, and he joined the family.
 Given his glassy eyed look, we call him Stoned Ookpik.